giannisvtls/nlp-parameter-extraction/react-frontend/README.md

-# Intelligencia React Frontend Assessment
+# NLP Parameter Extraction React Frontend Assessment

 A React application built with Vite that retrieves and displays data from the back-end infrastacture